diademiemi/ansible_role_wireguard/README.md

 - EL 9 (Tested on Rocky Linux 9)
 - Fedora 38

+Networking requirements:
-- Port 51820/UDP must be open on the master host.
+- Port 51820/UDP (or `wireguard_port`) must be accessible on the master host.

 Role Variables
 --------------